DaniGuardiola/rpc-anywhere/README.md

 ## <a name='Priorart'></a>Prior art

-RPC Anywhere is inspired by JSON-RPC, with a few small differences.
+RPC Anywhere is inspired by [JSON-RPC](https://www.jsonrpc.org/), with a few small differences.

 For example, the concept of "messages" in RPC Anywhere resembles "notifications" in JSON-RPC.
 Some implementation details (like using an `id` property in requests and responses) are also similar.

+A notable difference is that RPC Anywhere is completely flexible, while JSON-RPC is client-server oriented.